 The NSPCC is the leading children’s charity in the UK, specialising in child protection and dedicated to protecting children today to prevent abuse tomorrow.
 We’re the only UK children’s charity with statutory powers, which means we can take action to safeguard children at risk of abuse.
 In 2016, we set ourselves an ambition to make 5 million children safer in five years.
-We are proud to say that we achieved this in 3 years and our ambitious new strategy will begin in 2021.
+We are proud to say that we achieved this in just 3 years and subsequently launched our ambitious new strategy for 2021-2031.
 Our services include:

 We teach children that abuse is never their fault, and they can always speak out and get help.

 - We have delivered our Speak out Stay safe service to more than 4.7 million primary school children.